lukasbach/gfont-cloudless/readme.md

 The motivation for this project are legal verdicts passed in germany that stated the use of google fonts illegal in germany for privacy reasons.
-The idea is to host fonts on your own, but instead of renting actual servers to implement the logic on googles font systems to provide pre-configured css bundles with font references at runtime, the css bundles are generated at compile time in a github action run once and then served statically.
+The idea is to host fonts on your own, but instead of renting actual servers to implement the logic on googles font systems that provide pre-configured css bundles with font references at runtime, the css bundles are generated at compile time in a github action run once and then served statically.